 Are you a film director who doesn’t have much experience working with actors?
-These 7 filmmaker tips will provide you with good points to keep in mind when working with actors.
+Here’s 7 filmmaker tips to keep in mind for your next film/video project.

 Taking an acting class will prove to be a great decision on your part because you will get a deeper understanding of the way actors approach their work.
-The more you understand the language of the actor, the better off you will be with your communication to them.
+The more you understand the language of the actor, the better off you will be collaboration and communicating your vision.

 Here are some things to strongly consider and keep in mind when working with actors.

 The actor can be a terrific performer but have an attitude or take direction poorly and these are things you need to consider as director.
-Ask yourself, “Do I want to work with this person all day everyday for days, weeks or months on end?”
+Ask yourself, “Do I want to work with this person all day everyday for X amount of time?”

 It’s good to throw a monkey wrench during the audition scene to see how well the actor reacts to something completely unexpected.
 You are looking for truth.
 When the surprise happens does the actor connect to what occurred honestly?

-Just as it was mentioned to not direct the other, you also don’t want to ignore the actor.
+Just as it was mentioned to not direct the actor, you also don’t want to ignore the actor.

 Instead, always be patient and easy going with the actor.
 As soon as you get fired up with an actor, it can only get worse.
 Communication breaks down, the actor is in a worse creative state and things can easily fall apart.